marmelab/atomic-crm/doc/user/02-import-contacts.md

 # Import Contacts

-Atomic CRM supports bulk contact import.
-An exemple of the expected CSV file is available in the contact import modal.
+Atomic CRM supports contact bulk import.
+An example of the expected CSV file is available in the contact import modal.

 The button to bulk import contact is available:
 - On the dashboard if no contact has been imported yet, or there is no note added to any contact